kubeflow/website/content/docs/components/multi-tenancy/getting-started.md

 it in the dropdown list on the central dashboard.

-## Managing Contributors through UI
+## Managing contributors through UI

 Kubeflow {{% kf-latest-version %}} allows sharing of profiles with other users in the system.
 An owner of a profile can share access to their profile using the